Shahbaz-khan04/2d_Snake_Game/README.md

 **Intro**
-Hey this is sanke game that i built for my 3rd semester dsa project.
+- Hey there! this is a snake game that i built for my 3rd semester dsa project.
 It is a console based game and I have used Singly linked List and Arrays as data structures.

 **How To Run**
 1. Clone this repo and open via VS code.